tskeeley/wireguard-manager/.github/README.md

 ---
 ### 🥰 Features
-- Installs and configures a ready-to-use WireGuard Interface
+- Install & Configure WireGuard Interface
-- Ability to backup & restore WireGuard configs
+- Backup & Restore WireGuard
-- Variety of DNS resolvers to be pushed to the clients
 - (IPv4|IPv6) Supported, Leak Protection
+- Variety of Public DNS to be pushed to the peers
-- The choice to use a self-hosted resolver with Unbound, Block DNS leaks, DNSSEC supported
+- Choice to use a self-hosted resolver with Unbound **Prevent DNS Leaks, DNSSEC Supported**
 - Iptables rules and forwarding managed in a seamless way
-- If needed, the script can cleanly remove WireGuard, including configuration and iptables rules
+- Remove & Unistall WireGuard Interface
-- Preshared-key for an extra layer of security. *Required*
+- Preshared-key for an extra layer of security. **Required**
 - Many other little things!

 ---